Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 #### Asset Version 1 Issuance Commitment

-Unlike spending commitments, each of which is unique because it references a distinct outpoint, issuance commitments are not intrinsically unique and must be made so to protect against replay attacks.
+Unlike spending commitments, each of which is unique because it references a distinct [output ID](#output-id), issuance commitments are not intrinsically unique and must be made so to protect against replay attacks.
 The field *nonce* contains an arbitrary string that must be distinct from the nonces in other issuances of the same asset ID during the interval between the transaction's minimum and maximum time.
 Nodes ensure uniqueness of the issuance by remembering the [issuance hash](#issuance-hash) that includes the nonce, asset ID and minimum and maximum timestamps.
 To make sure that *issuance memory* does not take an unbounded amount of RAM, network enforces the *maximum issuance window* for these timestamps.

 If the transaction has another input that guarantees uniqueness of the entire transaction (e.g. a [spend input](#asset-version-1-spend-commitment)), then the issuance input must be able to opt out of the bounded minimum and maximum timestamps and therefore the uniqueness test for the [issuance hash](#issuance-hash).
 The empty nonce signals if the input opts out of the uniqueness checks.